Faithlife/FaithlifeData/docs/index.md

 ### Formatting SQL

-Typing parameter names in the SQL command text and parameters objects can sometimes be redundant. [`FormattableString`](https://docs.microsoft.com/en-us/dotnet/api/system.formattablestring) can be used to put the parameters in the SQL safely by using [`Sql.Format()`](Faithlife.Data.SqlFormatting/Sql/Format.md) to format a `FormattableString` into command text and parameters.
+Typing parameter names in the SQL command text and parameters objects can sometimes be redundant.
+[String interpolation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated) can be used to put the parameters in the SQL safely by using [`Sql.Format()`](Faithlife.Data.SqlFormatting/Sql/Format.md) to format a `FormattableString` into command text and parameters.

 ```csharp